jsh9/quick-json-viewer/README.md

 # Quick JSON Viewer

-Quick JSON Viewer is a VS Code extension that opens big `.json` files in a readonly, searchable custom editor designed to stay responsive with large JSON documents.
+Quick JSON Viewer is a VS Code extension that opens big `.json` files in a read-only, searchable custom editor designed to stay responsive with large JSON documents.

 You can also use it in IDEs that are based on VS Code, such as Cursor.